6 min read

-Give yourself enough time to test and try out all the products you are promoting so if someone asks for more details you can give them your full, well-rounded opinion.
+Give yourself enough time to test and try out all the products and services you are promoting so if someone asks for more details you can give them your full, well-rounded opinion.

 If you plan on running special promotions or deals for affiliate products, make sure to add these into your promotional calendar for the year!

 Conversion rates for online products vary from 1%-4%.
 What is your conversation rate goal?